What to see in India’s Spiti Valley – Wild Voyager Blog

 Rock pile memorials in Kunzum Pass

-The Kunzum pass is a popular attraction and offers awe-inspiring landscapes of the Chandrabhaga range.
-It is also one of the highest motorable passes in India as it is situated at a height of 4551 meters above sea level.
+The Kunzum Pass is a popular attraction and offers awe-inspiring landscapes of the Chandrabhaga range.
+It is also one of the highest motorable passes in India, as it is situated at the height of 4551 metres above sea level.

-Aside from the colorful Buddhist flags in Kunzum pass, the ancient Devi temple dedicated to Goddess Kunzum is also found here.
+Aside from the colourful Buddhist flags in Kunzum Pass, the ancient Devi temple dedicated to Goddess Kunzum is also found here.

 6. Suraj Tal